CSA

 Flower Shares

-Receive $18 worth of organic flowers each week at the discounted rate of $17.
+Receive $18 worth of organic flowers each week at the discounted rate for members.
+Our bouquets typically sell for ~$24, subscribe for the deal and to support our local, organic flowers

 While beans are always available as extras, and 1-2 varieties are available for swapping each week, some of you are major bean lovers!
 Want to be sure to get beans in your box?
 Consider signing up for the Bean Club.
 You’ll receive a different variety every other week for a total of 14 lbs for the season.
 Eat them right away or stock them up for the winter months.
 The share costs $90, a roughly 20% saving off retail price.
 Save a bit of money and get to try some of the special varieties of limited quantity that won’t be available online.

-CSA members can get more of their weekly shopping done through our CSA because of our partnerships with local businesses.
-We deliver products from the following Partners to your pick up site.
+Members can get more of their weekly shopping done through our CSA because of our partnerships with local businesses.
+We deliver products from the following Partners to your Thursday pick up site.
 You can sign up for these add on shares on our website at the time of registration.

-*Add-on products from our Partner Farms are not Certified Organic
+*Add-on products from our Partner Farms are not all Certified Organic